SecOpsPete/secure-soho-network/secure-soho-network-lab/README.md

 Key features include:

-- **Network Segmentation: Trusted, IoT, guest, and mobile devices are isolated to reduce lateral movement risk.
+- **Network Segmentation:** Trusted, IoT, guest, and mobile devices are isolated to reduce lateral movement risk.
-- **ISP Redundancy: Dedicated cellular phone data bonded via Speedify acts as a secondary ISP link.
+- **ISP Redundancy:** Dedicated cellular phone data bonded via Speedify acts as a secondary ISP link.
-- **Manual Channel Optimization: Wireless channels are strategically assigned for performance and device compatibility.
+- **Manual Channel Optimization:** Wireless channels are strategically assigned for performance and device compatibility.
-- **VPN Fusion: Select devices route traffic through NordVPN while others use direct ISP or cellular access.
+- **VPN Fusion:** Select devices route traffic through NordVPN while others use direct ISP or cellular access.
-- **Firewall Hardening: Unsolicited traffic is blocked at the router and endpoint level using UFW and secure defaults.
+- **Firewall Hardening:** Unsolicited traffic is blocked at the router and endpoint level using UFW and secure defaults.
-- **Centralized Logging: A Raspberry Pi syslog server forwards logs to a Dockerized ELK stack for real-time visibility.
+- **Centralized Logging:** A Raspberry Pi syslog server forwards logs to a Dockerized ELK stack for real-time visibility.
+- **DNS Hardening:** DNSSEC validation and DNS-over-TLS encryption are enforced at the router to ensure authenticity and privacy of DNS lookups.
-- **Power Protection: A CyberPower UPS provides battery backup and voltage regulation for critical devices.
+- **Power Protection:** A CyberPower UPS provides battery backup and voltage regulation for critical devices.
-- **Scalability: Modular logging, ECS compliance, and containerized services allow future SIEM integration and enterprise-grade monitoring.
+- **Scalability:** Modular logging, ECS compliance, and containerized services allow future SIEM integration and enterprise-grade monitoring.

 This evolving lab serves as a realistic platform for testing endpoint defense, log analysis, and secure networking—all within a controlled home environment.